Good to know

 Once you’ve reached the top of Rue des Juifs, you’ll enjoy your first view to the south.
 This is your chance to look for Mont Saint-Michel… Which you won’t find!
 In fact, the famous monument is hidden just behind the Pointe de Carolles.
 And that’s one of the reasons why Granville exists…

-Episode of the siege of Granville – The death of Mayor Clément-Desmaisons, painting by Maurice Orange, 1909.
+Episode of the siege of Granville (November 14, 1793) - The death of Mayor Clément-Desmaisons

 A few shops remain here, but you have to imagine that the whole area was full of stalls until the middle of the 20th century.